You can have the best sales strategy there is. If you don’t know enough about sales closing techniques, though, it would all be for nothing.

-This technique can help get your prospective customer to say yes using visual aids such as result charts, media, video or even just a pro’s and cons table.
+This technique can help get your prospective customer to say yes using visual aids such as result charts, media, video or even just pros and cons’ tables.

-The human brain processes images 60 thousand times faster than it processes words.
+Note: The human brain processes image 60 thousand times faster than it processes words.

 When dealing with an especially demanding, hard-to-win customer, consider trying this innovative approach.
 It may be just what you need to win them over!

 2. The empathy close